womanonrails/womanonrails.com/_i18n/en/_posts/2020-08-03-tdd-30devstories.md

 imagefeature: tdd-30devstories/og_image-tdd-30devstories.jpg
 ---

 Some time ago, I was participating in an Instagram challenge called #30devstories.
 During that challenge, I create a lot of nice and short materials related to programming.
 I would like to share them with you using a more permanent way then InstaStory.
 I will start with **TDD - Test Driven Development**.
-In more details, I described this topic in the article <a href="{{ site.baseurl }}/tdd-basic" title="Process TDD by example">TDD - Basics</a>.
+In more details, I described this topic in the article [TDD - Basics]({{site.baseurl}}/tdd-basic "Process TDD by example").
 Today I will focus only on a very short introduction to TDD.

 ## What is TDD?